 The laws of the state in which the accident occurs determine who pays for the damages from an automobile accident.
-Basically, in a no-fault insurance state, fault is not placed on either party, and each driver generally submits a claim to his or her own insurance company instead of establishing blame.
+Basically, in a no fault insurance state, fault is not placed on either party, and each driver generally submits a claim to his or her own insurance company instead of establishing blame.
 Many states, including Florida, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, Pennsylvania, and others, have some form of no-fault insurance laws.
 No-fault auto insurance is widely misunderstood, and is applied differently in every state that offers it.
-If you are in an automobile accident, you should contact an experienced personal injury firm to discuss how the relevant state law views fault and to determine how fault or no-fault laws may affect your right to recover damages for injuries.
+If you are in an automobile accident, you should contact an experienced personal injury attorney to discuss how the relevant state law views fault and to determine how fault or no fault laws may affect your right to recover damages for injuries.

-“No-fault insurance” describes any automobile insurance system that requires drivers to carry insurance for their own protection and limits their ability to sue other drivers for damages.
-In an accident under a no-fault system, your auto insurance company will pay for your damages up to your policy limits, no matter who was at fault for the accident.
+“No fault insurance” describes any automobile insurance system that requires drivers to carry insurance for their own protection and limits their ability to sue other drivers for damages.
+In an accident under a no fault insurance system, your auto insurance company will pay for your damages up to your policy limits, no matter who was at fault for the accident.
 Other drivers involved in the accident are covered by their own automobile insurance policies.

-The amount and type of no-fault insurance required varies from state to state.
+The amount and type of no fault insurance required varies from state to state.
 Some states allow injured parties to sue if their injuries are severe, while others allow suits if the total costs reach a certain dollar level.
-Many modified no-fault systems pay for economic damages up to the policy limit, but allow the injured party to sue for non-economic damages if the amounts of these damages are greater than a specified amount.
+Many modified no fault systems pay for economic damages up to the policy limit, but allow the injured party to sue for non-economic damages if the amounts of these damages are greater than a specified amount.
 These thresholds also vary from state to state.
-Therefore, you should contact a personal injury law firm experienced in car accidents if you are in an accident in any no-fault state to determine and analyze the relevant laws.
+Therefore, you should contact a personal injury law firm experienced in car accidents if you are in an accident in any no fault insurance state to determine and analyze the relevant laws.